 DRM provides feedback and information about disability-related legislation on a local, state, and national level.
 Staff can propose the creation of new laws that will benefit people with disabilities or give information about how laws can be improved to better protect the rights of people with disabilities.
 Legislative advocacy can be carried out by a variety of staff people at Disability Rights Montana.

 The focus of Disability Rights Montana’s work is to protect and advocate for the rights of persons with all types of disabilities in Montana.
 We devote considerable resources to ensuring full access to inclusive educational programs, financial entitlements, healthcare, productive employment opportunities, as well as continuing to seek prevention of abuse and neglect.
-We currently have 8 programs and will be adding another one soon.
+We currently have 9 programs.

 Client Assistance Program (CAP)